-To work legally in China, regardless of profession, you need a Z Visa.
-While there are plenty of schools and recruiters out there reassuring job seekers that it’s ok to teach on a business (M) or tourist (L) visa, doing so is illegal and the risks are real.
+To work legally in China, regardless of your chosen profession, you need a Z Visa.
+While there are plenty of schools and recruiters out there reassuring job seekers that it’s ok to teach on a business (M) or tourist (L) visa, doing so is illegal and extremely risky.

-Even if you ignore the threats of fines and detention, there is no shortage of horror stories out there about teachers getting caught and deported.
-Our advice is to be smart, do your homework, and insist on a Z Visa if you meet the requirements.
+Even if you ignore the threat of fines and detention, there is no shortage of horror stories out there about teachers getting caught and deported.
+Our advice is to be smart, do your homework, and insist on a Z visa from your employer.

-Only registered schools are authorized to provide Z visas to their teachers, so if you are speaking with a school that either says they can’t or is giving you excuses, be very weary.
-After all, if they can’t even guarantee you legal employment, how can they be trusted to live up to the rest of the contract?
+Only registered schools are authorized to provide Z visas to their teachers, so if you are speaking with a school that either says they can’t or is giving you excuses, be very wary.
+After all, if they can’t even guarantee your legal employment, how can they be trusted to live up to the rest of the contract?

 What Are the Requirements for a Z Visa?

 To be eligible for a Z visa, you will need to meet the requirements to teach English which are set out by your school in China.
 While these requirements may differ from school to school, they tend to revolve around three main components:

 - Two Years Work Experience or TEFL certificate (ideally 120 hours)